geomagpy/magpy/README.md

 productive data analysis, however, there is a single method implemented, which comprises all of the following procedures.
 Please move to section 7.2 for a description of the productive method.

+Lets first import the required packages for DI/absolute analysis and some exanmple files and helper methods:

+        import magpy.absolutes as di
+        from magpy.stream import read, DataStream(), example6a, example5
+        from magpy.core.methods import *

 #### Data structure of DI measurements

 Please check `example6a` or  `example6b` , which are example DI files.
 You can create these DI files by using the